-Join us on Saturdays and Sundays from Memorial Day through Labor Day at the American Civil War Museum at Historic Tredegar for our special summer programs.
+Join us at Historic Tredegar from Memorial Day through Labor Day for our special summer programs.
 Historical interpreters lead both formal programs and informal conversations.
-Schedules and meeting places vary by weekend.
+Schedules and meeting places vary by day.
 You can call 804-649-1861 ext.
-149 each Saturday and Sunday for the day’s schedule.
+149 to learn what is happening that day.

 Possible programs include the following: